jessylou/Dell-Latitude-E7470-OpenCore-Ventura/README.md

 ## Current configuration

+- Update on September 8th, 2023: OpenCore update to 0.9.4.
 - Update on September 8th, 2023: macOS update to 13.5.2 with Apple standard procédure.
 - Update on August 30th, 2023: macOS update to 13.5.1 with Apple standard procédure.